- If a car is built for racing, it’s best to get adjustable coilovers

 If your car’s ride quality is already fine, the answer to this question would be no. You can stick with traditional coil springs or struts if you only want to improve the way your vehicle handles.
 Though, if your ride is particularly bumpy, either of these systems won’t help provide a smoother ride on rougher roads.

-Do I Need Coilovers Or Just Springs?
+Do I Need Coilovers Or Just New Struts & Springs?

 Springs are a great way to give your car the look and feel of an expensive sports model without all that expense.
-You can lower them if you want better handling, but be aware lowering springs may affect how well it handles for drivers who don’t know what they’re doing in order not hurt themselves with this change when driving on purpose or by mistake.
+You can lower them if you want better handling, but be aware lowering springs may affect how well it handles for drivers who don’t know what they’re doing in order not to hurt themselves with this change when driving on purpose or by mistake.

 This is due purely because there isn’t much control over lateral acceleration anymore which is key while cornering thanks again coilovers as these offer tons more adjustability making its effects less noticeable when cornering.